 While land lease buildings (the words “ground lease” and “land lease” are used interchangeably) have rent payments, not land lease buildings, have mortgages on the land upon with they sit, so those buildings still have payments to make.
 There are subordinated ground leases and unsubordinated ground leases.

 There could be a pool of prospective purchasers who will not want to consider a land lease building, regardless of the lease terms.
 However, purchasers in these buildings generally understand that some value and appreciation come at the front end.

 But what will likely happen as the year progresses is that the Board will negotiate to either extend the existing Lease or enter into a new One.

 Currently, the rent comprises only about 3% of the annual budget.
 However, the rent is going to reset in 2024.
-The way the lease is structured, the base rent will be 6% of the land’s fair market value because the Lease is structured.
+The base rent will be 6% of the land’s fair market value because the Lease is structured.

 Of course, there is no way to predict the fair market value accurately.
 If appraised high enough, it could cause a significant rent increase

 However, the Lease also allows the tenant and landlord to reach a mutual agreement on the Base Rent Reset, thus doing away with any of the appraisals and resulting increases.

 In 2020, one informal study was done that put the value of the piece of land at $96 Million.
 Well, 6% of that would mean rent of $5,760,000 per year, and right now, the rent is only $300K.

 The plan says that the methodologies implemented by the appraisers at the time did not comport with what was required by the Lease.
 This means both parties have the right to an independent evaluation, with a third appraiser getting involved if they cannot reach an agreement.